zphoenixrises/JobWorkerService/RFDs/0001-job-worker-service.md

   unit64 bytes_to_read = 2;
 }

-// JobOutputResponse contains a chunk of output data from a job. message JobOutputResponse {
+// JobOutputResponse contains a chunk of output data from a job that can either be a message JobOutputResponse {
-  // output data from the job.
+  oneof output {
-  bytes data = 1;
+    bytes stdout = 1;
+    bytes stderr = 2;
+  }
 }

 // ResourceLimits defines the resource constraints for a job.